k3540/Practical/README.md

-# bypass login using SQL injection
+#bypass login by sql injection
 username:  ' OR '1'='1' --
 of
 ' OR 1=1 --